ToxicMe/CoffeeShop/README.md

 ### 4. Place an order

-- When users click on the "Place Order" button, the total price is displayed, and an order is created.
+- When users click the "Place Order" button, the total price is displayed, creating an order.
 - The system updates the inventory quantities accordingly.
 - The coffee shop manager is notified of the new order.